discovery-unicamp/ale-exercise-book/src/ch04-01-organization-elf-file.md

 3. e_shstrndx contains the value 4, indicating that Section Header number 4 (counting from 0) is the header of shstrtab, which stores the information about the names of the sections.
 We colored its content in <mark style="background:transparent;color:orange">orange</mark>.

-4. The sh_offset field of Section Header 4 (<mark style="background:gray;color: orange">orange number with gray background</mark>) stores the address of shstrtab: 0x00000160.
+4. The sh_offset field of Section Header 4 (<mark style="background:gray;color: orange">orange number with gray background</mark>) stores the offset of shstrtab: 0x00000160.

 5. The sh_name field of Section Header 4 is the offset (from the beginning of the shstrtab section) to the string representing the section's name.
 For example, Section Header number 1 has an offset of 0x1 (highlighted in <mark style="background:transparent;color: lightblue">cyan</mark>), so its name is the string at position 0x00000160 + 0x1.
 In other words, this is the Header of the ".text" section, which stores the executable's instructions.